 Some "classical" examples have been added (gear train, pressure

 vessel, coil spring).
 At this date, result are slightly

 better than the best published ones, without any parameter to

 |Tribes and MO||A small "paper" about Multiobjective problems with Tribes, compared to MOPSO.
 Three examples are given, but the above source code contains far more (see myfunction.c).||2003-05-02||Obsolete, see TRIBES-D

 |Distorted Gaussian Distribution||In order to escape "the old bias", Tribes can use different kind of distributions, for example spherical ones or Gaussian ones, but they are all symmetrical.
 This one is not, "distorted" along an axis, typically p_i <->p_g (best previous position <-> best previous position in informer group).
 For it can easily be adapted to any PSO version, I put here just a "generic" C code, using two points A and B. Of course, in real use, you take only one point of the distribution.||2003-06-25||Zipped C source|

-out my "unbiased distribution" was in fact biased.
-So I have
+my "unbiased distribution" was in fact biased.
+So I have written a

 new version that should be perfect (and faster, anyway).
 It is now